Middlebury-Data-Science/FinalProject/README.md

 The way you will create your `README.md` is via `README.Rmd`:

 * **DO NOT EDIT** `README.md`
-* Rather, edit `README.Rmd`, which will run any R code, and then output the file `README.md`.
+* Rather, edit `README.Rmd` and then Knit it.
+An updated `README.md` file will be outputted.
 * When you push/commit `README.md`, it will show up as your repo's cover page.